dotty-staging/pdbp/index.md

 Think of `result(ez)` as a computation that is a pure expression `ez`.
 Executing `result(ez)` it is supposed to do nothing else than evaluating `ez`.

-In what follows we also refer to computations `result(ez)`, that, essentially, are pure expression, as atomic computations.
+In what follows we also refer to computations `result(ez)` as atomic computations.
 It is up to you to define the granularity of atomic computations.

 ## **`trait Binding`**